gsinclair/whitestone/doc/attest.markdown

 Obviously there is not much use to `T!` and `F!`, but the rest are very important.

-Again for completeness, here is a list of the query methods:
+Again for completeness, here is the list of query methods:

     T?
 F?
 N?
 Eq?
 Mt?
 Ko?
 Ft?
+Id?
 E?
 C?

 `E?` takes optional arguments: the Exception classes to query.  `C?`, like `C` and `C!`, takes a mandatory argument: the symbol that is expected to be thrown.